 Hand reflexology can be just as effective as foot reflexology, whilst often remaining more convenient too.
 The reflex points within your hands are a lot deeper than in the feet, so more pressure must be applied during hand reflexology to get the same results.
 If you have decided you want to visit a hand reflexologist for a session but unsure where to look, you’ve come to the right place.

 Discover the soothing benefits of hand reflexology at the Northwich Foot Clinic, nestled in the heart of Northwich.
 Our expert team is dedicated to enhancing your well-being with tailored reflexology sessions that cater to your unique needs.
-Experience the difference with our personalized approach and take the first step towards a more balanced and relaxed state of being.
+Experience the difference with our personalised approach and take the first step towards a more balanced and relaxed state of being.
 Book your session online today or reach out to us at 01606 45077 for more information.

 FAQs